Rumpukapula/pos-system-UI/README.md

-pos-system-UI
+POS system UI
 =============

-A sample POS (point-of-sale) system UI for a burger company
+A sample POS (point-of-sale) system UI for a burger company.

+You can try out this version at http://www.rautaliiga.fi/pos-system/